 - the level of skill, experience and qualifications which the person may possess

 - whether the risk of the employee leaving the Teaching Service is real or perceived

 - the degree of difficulty in replacing the employee

 - relativity with the salary levels of other employees performing similar duties

-Where an attraction or retention related special payment is approved it is confined to the school in which it is granted.
+Where an attraction or retention related special payment is approved by the principal, it is confined to the school in which it is granted.
 That is, should the employee leave the school that person will have no entitlement to any unpaid portion of the special payment.